thetatoken/guardian-testnet-guide/docs/CLI.md

 **NOTE**: When the Theta node launches for the first time, you need to choose a password to encrypt the signing key of the guardian node. **Please choose a secure password and keep it in a safe place**.
 The next time when you restart the node, you will need the password to unlock it.

 It might take some time for the node to sync up with the network (typically should be less than 10 minutes).
-To check if the node is already in-sync with the network, you can execute the following command
+To check if the node is already in-sync with the network, you can execute the following command in **another console**:

 ```
 thetacli query status